BiDAlab/UWF4DR-Benchmark/src/preprocessing/README.md

 Two complementary image representations are considered in the experiments:

 - **Spatial domain**
-  Standard RGB ultra-widefield fundus images after geometric resizing and intensity normalization.
+  Standard RGB ultra-widefield fundus images after resizing and color normalization.

 - **Frequency domain**
   Frequency-based representations derived from the magnitude of the